 Why semantic tag usage in website development so important?

-The significance of using semantic tags depends on a web page’s theme, such as informative or communicative.
-If you add semantic tags to your document, it will help the web browser, screen reader, and search bots understand your webpage content.
+The significance of using semantic tag depends on a web page’s theme, such as informative or communicative.
+If you add a semantic tag to your document, it will help the web browser, screen reader, and search bots understand your webpage content.
 Furthermore, it offers you more options for styling your content.

 For better results, it is important to utilize semantic as well as non-semantic tags in the document.
 An expert developer must know how to use semantic tags for meaningful content, sectioning tags for rendering the outline, and non-semantic tags for other details.
 It is vital to consider this classification.
 After all, semantic tags do not have their heading and footer tags because they cannot create blocks in the documents.
 Semantic tags usage in website development includes, <main> only for once for main content, <header> for header section, <footer> for footer section, <audio> for audio embeds, <video> for video embeds, <figure> for image blocks.